dotnet/csharplang/proposals/extensions_v2.md

     ;
 ```

-The use of `parameter` means all of the following are legal, with the same semantic extension methods have today:
+The use of `parameter` means all of the following are legal, with the same semantics that that classic extension methods have today:

 ```c#
 for ref Span<T> span